-This blog is your P&L 101 training document.
-Our aim to provide an overview of what an income statement is and how that data can be utilized to make business decisions.
-Of course, it is generalist in nature, but for more advice about your P&L, you only need to get in touch and we will go through it together.
+This blog is your profit and loss 101 training document.
+Our aim to provide an overview of what an income statement is and how that data can be utilised to make business decisions.
+Of course, it is generalist in nature, but for more advice about your Profit and Loss, you only need to get in touch and we will go through it together.

 What is a PROFIT AND LOSS (P&L) STATEMENT?

-A P&L is most commonly generated monthly, quarterly, and annually, and it provides a working picture of a business’ revenue, expenses, and net income over those periods of time.
+A Profit and Loss is most commonly generated monthly, quarterly, and annually, and it provides a working picture of a business’ revenue, expenses, and net income over those periods of time.